SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * All hyperlinks, whether in the navigation and beyond, are meaningful in their names.
 * All page titles are appropriate and refer exactly to what that page is about.
 * As the screen size narrows, I have ensured that line height is abundant enough so that links don't stack on top of each other or feel too close.
 I intentionally left plenty of breathing room.
-* I have personally found hamburger menus on mobile to be somewhat clunky, so I have opted for my own stacked navigation bar design, where all links are visible, much like they are on desktop.
+* Per the professor's feedback during my live presentation, I have applied a clean-designed hamburger menu for mobile to ensure the menu doesn't take up too much of the screen otherwise.
+I have custom made my own hamburger icon for this.

 ### High Quality Imagery